Project

 Thank you.
 I realize that I cound not expect exhaustive answer.
 Probably I just needed the place to articulate my problems.
 Sorry for this misuse.
 My problem is in unlimited size of input (I've seen at least 3Gb).
 I could supply it into xslt as xs:string* through an extension function.
 I should prevent the engine to cache the input or some view of the input.
 From the implementation perspective I would like the engine to work with buffered sequence (buffered stream analogy).
 I might be able to implement "buffered sequence" with some extension function that would wrap output of each function that produces subview.

-RE: Predict implementation strategy - Added by Anonymous about 14 years ago
+RE: Predict implementation strategy - Added by Anonymous over 14 years ago

 Legacy ID: #8367803 Legacy Poster: David Lee (daldei)